Antique Wicker Furniture Materials

 1920-1930s Lloyd Loom Wicker Couch

-Lloyd Loom “sheets” and “fabric” appeared on all types of wicker furniture, couches, chairs, tables, lamps, baby and doll buggies, planters, footstools, smoking stands, and tea carts, to name a few and remains a favorite for the “vintage” collector.
+Lloyd loom “sheets” and “fabric” appeared on all types of wicker furniture, couches, chairs, tables, lamps, baby and doll buggies, planters, footstools, smoking stands, and tea carts, to name a few and remains a favorite for the “vintage” collector.

 Scroll to Top